-Credentials: application, \$40 nonrefundable application fee, high school transcript, SAT or ACT scores, personal and academic references and admissions interview.
+Credentials.
+Application, \$50 nonrefundable application fee, high school transcript, SAT or ACT scores, personal and academic references and admissions interview.
 SAT II tests are not required but may be used for placement if scores are sent.
+Gordon requires the SAT or ACT writing exam.